All-New 2026 Subaru Outback Wilderness: Features and Specs

 Performance Built for the Trail

-• Suspension Upgrades: New electronically controlled dampers work with onboard sensors to adjust damping force in real-time, improving stability on rocky trails while maintaining comfort on highways.
+• Suspension Upgrades: New electronically controlled dampers use real-time sensors to reduce sway and improve stability both on rough trails and smooth highways.

-• Powertrain: A turbocharged 2.4-liter SUBARU BOXER® engine pumps out 260 horsepower and 277 lb-ft of torque, paired with a Lineartronic® CVT with 8-speed manual shift mode.
+• Powertrain: The turbocharged 2.4-liter SUBARU BOXER® engine delivers 260 horsepower and 277 lb-ft of torque.
+Paired with a Lineartronic® CVT with 8-speed manual shift mode, it’s built for responsiveness.

-• Enhanced AWD System: Subaru Symmetrical All-Wheel Drive now features faster differential lockup and improved stability at turn-in and cornering.
+• AWD System: A refined Subaru Symmetrical All-Wheel Drive offers faster differential lockup and integrates steering data for improved cornering stability.

 2026 Subaru Outback Wilderness driving on a rocky trail in blue